ansys/pyturbowizard/Documentation/ConfigFile.md

 First, different general case parameters, like the final ``` caseFilename ``` and the initial ``` meshFilename ``` have to be specified.

-Supported file types for meshes are .def, .cgns, .msh, .cas.
-Make sure that the mesh file is located in the Fluent working directory.
+Supported file types for meshes are .def, .cgns, .msh and .cas.
+Make sure that the mesh consists of a single file and is located in the Fluent working directory.

 You can choose to specify a profile for your inlet or outlet boundaries by providing the ``` profileName ``` in your Fluent working directory.
 Next, you can choose your ``` expressionTemplate ```.
-Currently, there are expression templates availabe for a compressor and a turbine setup.
+Currently there are expression templates available for a compressor and a turbine setup.

 ```
  "Case_1": {